Nozbe/NoOffice.org/_book/review.md

 Take your time.
 Read through everything you’ve got on the last quarter and jot down your successes and failures of the last months.
 And always remember: *“there’s no failure, there’s only feedback”.*

 ### Step 3.
-Plan your next quarter.
+Plan your next quarter

-Now it's time to do some planning.
+Now, it's time to do some planning.

-* Review your goals for life, next 5 years and this year - again!
+* Review your goals for life, next five years and this year - again!
 * Write down the names of next months and leave the space below each of them to write down your goals/plans
 * Review your calendar for the next three months and make sure things you committed to are still relevant (if not, try to re-negotiate them)

 Focus on your big goals for each month.
 Don’t go too technical and too deep with tasks for each month - just the big goals - the big areas - the most essential things for each month.

 ### Step 4.
-Answer some hard questions.
+Answer some hard questions

 These questions are very powerful and it's good to go through them very often.
 This way you'll live more consciously and not just *go with the flow*.